 Copyright © 2019 Clifton Arts Center, Inc. - All Rights Reserved.

 This website is paid for and managed by Clifton Arts Center, Inc, A 501c3 nonprofit organization benefitting the Clifton Arts Center.
-The Clifton Arts Center & Sculpture Park is property of the City of Clifton, operated by the Clifton Human Services Department.
+The Clifton Arts Center & Sculpture Park is property of the City of Clifton, operated by the Clifton Human Services Dept.